June 8, 2012

 Russia is not more China's communist "big brother."
 It is not a source of 'scientific and technological progress' for Beijing or a successful economic model.

-For China, Russia is a neighboring country whose natural resources are enough to satisfy China’s needs for several decades ahead, given the appetite of Chinese industry.
+For China, Russia is a neighboring country whose natural resources, given the appetite of Chinese industry, are enough to satisfy China’s needs for several decades ahead.

-Russia possesses the vast vacant territories in the Far East, which China views as its former lands.
-From a political perspective, Russia is a convenient tool to fight "the dictate of the West."
+Russia possesses vast vacant territories in the Far East, which China views as its former lands.
+From a political perspective, Russia is a convenient tool for fighting "the dictate of the West."

 Cherkizovsky Market case as a turning point

-Moscow had to give in to the Beijing pressure and offer the Chinese the best trading platforms in Moscow in exchange for the Cherkizovsky market closure.
-Which was designed as a way to combat the massive smuggling by the Chinese and their overwhelming presence on the market.
+Moscow had to yield to Beijing's pressure and offer the Chinese the best trading platforms in Moscow in exchange for the Cherkizovsky market closure, which was meant to combat the Chinese's massive smuggling and overwhelming presence in the market.

-All this can hardly signify a "thaw in relations between the two giants," as reported on Russia's visit to China by Western newspapers.
+All this can hardly signify a "thaw in relations between the two giants," as reported in Western newspapers during Russia's visit to China.
 The Shanghai Cooperation Organization, whose summit occurred these days, only intensified the competition between Russia and China for influence over the former Soviet republics in Central Asia, which the Kremlin regards as its backyard.

 Moscow threatens to abandon the US dollar in trade with China

-Russia's threat to withdraw from the dollar and move to contracts with China in local currencies, in practice, can only mean a shift to the Chinese Yuan, strengthening the Chinese position and making the Yuan a regional currency.
-Moscow and the Russian rouble would win nothing.
+Russia's threat to move from dollar to contracts with China in local currencies, in practice, can only mean a shift to the Chinese Yuan, strengthening China and eventually making the Yuan a regional currency.
+Moscow and the Russian rouble would win nothing

 Putinization of the West